The Similarities Between MDs and NDs

 When To See A Naturopathic Doctor

-You want to go see a naturopathic doctor when you’re experiencing symptoms that you want to relieve through natural methods, and when you also want to fix the root cause of the problem.
+You want to go see a naturopathic doctor when you have symptoms that you want to relieve through natural methods.
+On top of that, you see an ND when you want to fix the root cause of the problem.

 In general, medical doctors are educated in how to relieve symptoms rather than how to fix the reason those symptoms are there.
-The best primary care MDs take it upon themselves to learn more about the human body and the role of factors such as nutrition, but most of them don’t have the training in this area that NDs have.
+That said, the best primary care MDs take it upon themselves to learn more about the human body.
+But most of them don’t have the training in this area that NDs have.

 For NDs, fixing the root cause is the core component of their education.